 Ask yourself: what will this say about me?

 This may seem contradictory to the idea of getting tattoos for yourself and yourself only.
 But there are certain things we love, think, and believe that can remain internal.
-Tattoos are the things we love, think, and believe that we want to declare publicly and daily.
+Tattoos are the things we love, think, and believe that we want to celebrate and declare publicly and daily.
 Especially if you’re inking a spot that isn’t regularly covered by clothing, give some thought to the impressions you’ll give via your tattoo.
 Try this list for starters: what will your boss, barista, bus driver, best friend, and busboy think?
 Put yourself in their shoes and imagine.
 You may end up not caring one smidgen what anyone thinks, but it is still a worthwhile exercise.

 I have seen astonishing beauty and creativity of personal expression in tattoos.
-I have seen trendy, trashy, and terribly-executed tattoos.
+I have seen trendy, tasteless, and terribly-executed tattoos.
 I love my own tattoos as much as I love my carefully curated wardrobe, and for the same reasons: it makes a visual statement about me.
 I tell people things with my tattoos before I ever tell them anything with words, and that is powerful and beautiful and good.

 Seldom can we predict which decisions we will later regret, but tattoos often fall into that slim minority of predictables.
 Careful consideration of the factors outlined above may help you avoid a body art mistake.
 Piercings heal and hair can be re-dyed.
 Tattoo removal is painful and expensive.
 Be sure before you bedeck your bod.